 It’s no secret that fish is good for you.
-But getting as much in your daily diet as some people in Japan and other countries do may help boost your lifespan.
+But getting as much in your daily diet as some people in Japan and other countries with the lowest heart disease rates do may help boost your lifespan.
 The secret lies not in fish’s protein and vitamin D (added bonuses), but the omega-3 fatty acids.
 “The number one explanation [of great heart health] is the greater consumption of fatty fish rich in omega-3 fatty acids such as EPA and DHA.
 This can be measured by the AA/EPA ratio in the blood, which is seven times lower than Americans,” says Barry Sears, MD, author of the Zone Diet book series and president of the Inflammation Research Foundation.

 They don’t spend too much time sitting down

-TV is less present in both French and Japanese culture, which may contribute to their lower death rate in a given time period compared with people in the US.
+TV is less present in both French and Japanese culture, which may contribute to their lower death rate in a given time period compared with people in the United States.
 The stats appear to back this up: In a Canadian Fitness survey, those who stood most of the day had a 33 percent lower mortality during the study period than those who sat.
 According to Dr. Takata, “Using hours of television watched per week as a surrogate for sitting—people can remember how much television watched in a week more easily than how much time they sat—one study demonstrated that every single hour of television watched after the age of 25 years reduces the viewer’s life expectancy by 21.8 minutes.”

 They drink alcohol moderately